 Step 9: The alternative scenarios show the expected developments, if some changes are made to the operational program and its implementation.
 This scenario can be accessed again from Excel sheet 'Input_scenario'.
 There is a spreadsheet, providing the user with an opportunity to change all major underlying assumptions of the baseline scenario.
 If any value is changed, it will appear in red.
-If the users need to return to baseline value, they appear in red.
-If the users need to return to baseline value, they appear in red.
+If the users need to return to baseline value, they are the need to return to baseline value.